-There are a number of ways of heat transfer from the load.
-Some of which include variable speed pumps, two-way valve, face, and bypass dampers, and three-way valve.
+There are several ways of heat transfer from the load.
+Some of which include variable speed pumps, two-way valves, face, and bypass dampers, and three-way valves.

 All these pathways have their mechanisms, perks, and drawbacks.
 You must choose the best one for your Oil Chiller, which suits your application and increases the efficiency of the unit.

 What are the Pumping Arrangements for your Oil Chiller?

 The most suitable thing is to place the pump under the cooling tower sump.
 This way, you will be able to have enough net positive head.

 Usually, every Oil Chiller has its cooling tower.
 This happens when you purchase different units one after the other.